UNITED STATES SECURITIES & EXCHANGE COMMISSION

 the meeting.
 The Board of Directors has fixed the close of business on May

-the registered holder thereof to one vote on each matter submitted to a vote
+thereof to one vote on each matter submitted to a vote at the meeting.

-executed proxies received prior to the meeting, unless the proxies have been
+properly executed proxies received prior to the meeting, unless the proxies

-properly revoked prior to voting, will be voted in accordance with the
+have been properly revoked prior to voting, will be voted in accordance with

-instructions on such proxies.
-If no instructions are given, proxies will be
+the instructions on such proxies.
+If no instructions are given, proxies will

-solicitation may be revoked by the person giving it at any time before it is
+may be revoked by the person giving it at any time before it is voted.

-voted.
-Proxies may be revoked by delivery to the Corporate Secretary of the
+Proxies may be revoked by delivery to the Corporate Secretary of the Company

-Company at the Company's principal executive offices at 301 Commerce Street,
+at the Company's principal executive offices at 301 Commerce Street, Suite

-Suite 600, Fort Worth, Texas 76102 of a written notice of revocation bearing
+600, Fort Worth, Texas 76102 of a written notice of revocation bearing a

 Corporate Secretary a subsequent proxy relating to the same shares, or by

-the Annual Meeting will not in and of itself constitute revocation of a
+Annual Meeting will not in and of itself constitute revocation of a proxy).

-abstentions are not counted as voting for approval of a matter and,
+consideration.
+Abstentions are not counted as voting for approval of a

-therefore, will have the same effect as a vote "against" the matter, even
+matter and, therefore, will have the same effect as a vote "against" the

-though the Shareholder may interpret such action differently.
-Votes
+matter, even though the Shareholder may interpret such action differently.

-withheld, including broker non-votes, are neither counted as voting for nor
+Votes withheld, including broker non-votes, are neither counted as voting for

-against a matter and, therefore, as to that matter will not be treated as
+nor against a matter and, therefore, will be disregarded as to that matter.

 The accompanying proxy also covers shares of Common Stock held for